koso-app/KosoRx5-Android/README.md

-## Listen to the RX5 connect state
+## Listen to the RX5 connection state

 Rx5Handler.STATE_LIVE is a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) observable object, provides runtime change of the Rx5Device.State which Including Disconnected, Discovering, Connected and Connecting